 Tooth Extraction: An Overview

 The ultimate goal is to keep your teeth for your entire life.
-Unfortunately, not many people go an entire lifetime with their natural teeth and sometimes tooth extraction is necessary to improve your oral health.
-There are many situations that would force us to remove a tooth including various forms of trauma and diseases that have lead to irreversible damage to the tooth.
-In all circumstances, our dentists will make every attempt to save the tooth.
+Unfortunately, not many people go with their natural teeth for an entire lifetime, and sometimes a tooth extraction is necessary to improve oral health.
+There are many situations that would force us to remove a tooth, including various forms of trauma and diseases that have led to irreversible damage to the tooth.
+In all circumstances, our dentists will try to save the tooth.

-Tooth extraction is one of our most common general dental service performed at our dentist office in Laurel, MD.
-Whether you need a wisdom tooth removed, or have a severely decayed or damaged tooth that is causing you pain, Laurel Family Dental Care is here to provide you with tooth extraction services.
-Our goal is to restore your smile and your peace-of-mind.
-We encourage you to schedule an appointment with our doctors or call our office at 301-200-1315 if you suspect you are in need of tooth extraction.
+Tooth extraction is one of our most common general dental services at our dentist office in Laurel, MD.
+Whether you need a wisdom tooth removed or have a severely decayed or damaged tooth causing you pain, Laurel Family Dental Care is here to provide tooth extraction services.
+Our goal is to restore your smile and your peace of mind.
+We encourage you to schedule an appointment with our doctors or call our office at 301-200-1315 if you suspect you require a tooth extraction.

 Tooth Extraction in Laurel, MD

 As your trusted dentist in Laurel, MD, we are equipped to handle your next tooth extraction in our office.
-We provide comprehensive dental care so you never have to wonder if we will meet your needs.
-A tooth extraction is a relatively painless procedure that can be performed in a single visit to our dentist office with the use of a local anesthetic.
+We provide comprehensive dental care, so you never have to wonder if we will meet your needs.
+Tooth extraction is a relatively painless procedure that can be performed in a single visit to our dentist office using a local anesthetic.
 We also offer sedation dentistry for anyone who may experience anxiety or fear of the dentist.
 Please let us know so we can discuss your sedation options.

 Should I have my wisdom teeth removed?